 Your provider may recommend surgery to remove the tumor.
 Surgeries to remove gastrinoma tumors include:

 Surgery to remove cancerous gastrinomas may cure the condition.
-But a cure depends on removing all cancerous cells in your body.
+But a cure depends on removing all the cancerous cells in your body.
 If surgery is successful, you’ll need to take medication to manage gastric acid for the rest of your life.

 Your prognosis, or what you can expect after treatment, depends on the tumor type.
 Noncancerous gastrinoma tumors aren’t life-threatening.
 You may need ongoing treatment to manage stomach acid levels.